METI Handmade School: Background

 In 1997, Anna Heringer from Bavaria in southern Germany, visited Bangladesh to work as a volunteer with the Bangladeshi NGO, Dipshikha, which assists marginalized communities in areas such as education, agriculture and skills development.
 While studying architecture in Linz, Austria, she returned to Rudrapur with three other students.
 As part of their university research, they made a proposal under Dipshikha's programme for Modern Education and Training (METI).
 In 2004, after graduating with a thesis titled "School: handmade in Bangladesh", Anna Heringer again visited the village, maintaining the contacts she had enjoyed over the years.
-Unable to find suitable local expertise, Paul Cherwatigga of Dipshikha appointed her as architect for a project to build new classrooms for the village school with a mandate to make use of local materials.
+Unable to find suitable local expertise, Paul Charwa Tigga Executive Director of Dipshikha appointed her as architect for a project to build new classrooms for the village school with a mandate to make use of local materials.
 Heringer began her involvement by coordinating fund-raising with the German NGO, Shanti, which had initially introduced her to Dipshikha, successfully raising the US$35,000 needed for the project.
-While the original requirement had simply been to build additional classrooms for the Dipshikha school, Cherwatigga and Heringer persuaded those responsible to use local materials rather than adopting the usual concrete construction.
+While the original requirement had simply been to build additional classrooms for the Dipshikha school, Paul Charwa Tigga and Heringer persuaded those responsible to use local materials rather than adopting the usual concrete construction.

 Commissioned in January 2004, design work started in March 2004 and was approved in August 2005.
 The construction was completed over a period of four months from September 2005 to December 2005.